 Once I reached the shore near Mystery Glade, the mayor of Deutron left port on a boat to pick me up.
 The voyage on the boat back to the village was another 10 minutes.
 It’s strange because this little Java game has done something no other game that has boats has done: it really felt like I was on a boat.
 Islands would come up the horizon and I could see the buildings and trees far off in the distance.
 All the while, the captain maintained complete control of where we were headed.

-Finally, an hour or more after I had set out, I arrived safely at Deutron.
+Finally, an hour or more after I had set out, I arrived safely at my new home, the village of Deutron.

 I love this game.